dannyskelley/gandalfkit/src/content/blog/5-easy-ways-to-optimize-your-small-business-website-for-better-google-rankings.md

 ---
-title: 5 Easy Ways to Optimize Your Small Business Website for Better Google Rankings
+title: 5 Ways to Rank on Google
 url: 5 Easy Ways to Optimize Your Small Business Website for Better Google Rankings
 description: 5 Easy Ways to Optimize Your Small Business Website for Better Google Rankings
 author: gandalf